It’s a Fucking Man’s World – Göteborg Film Festival and Valand Academy 2019

 ”I do not believe in a revolution, but you ought to!”

 During the 1973 Christopher Street Day Parade, the transgender activist and Young Lord’s member Sylvia Rivera holds a powerful and defining speech in Washington Square Park, where she accuses a relatively new-formed LGBT-movement of being white, neoconservative, excluding, racist and transphobic.
 Rivera is thrown off the stage and after this event she leaves the political scene and New York City for 20 years.
 The short film “Y’all Better Quiet Down!/Hallå, kan ni lugna ner er!” is based on a transcription of Rivera’s speech.
 Together with the Swedish queer feminist theatre collective Kvalitetsteatern, and featured guests, a performative manifestation is created.
-The contemporary urgency in Rivera’s words is investigated, translated and taking shape through the bodies of the collective.
+The contemporary urgency in Rivera’s words is investigated, translated, ultimately taking shape through the bodies of the collective.

 “Y’all Better Quiet Down!/Hallå, kan ni lugna ner er!” is an independent part of the work series “The Sylvia Fractions”.
-The work was made possible through the archive at The Center – New York City’s LGBT Community Center, with support from IASPIS, the Swedish Arts Grants Committee’s international programme for Visual and Applied Artists.
+This work was made possible through the archive at The Center – New York City’s LGBT Community Center, with support from IASPIS, the Swedish Arts Grants Committee’s international programme for Visual and Applied Artists.

 Conny Karlsson Lundgren (born 1974) is a visual artist currently based in Stockholm.
 He is fascinated by the ephemeral, seemingly temporary traces and moments that together form a larger context.
 Karlsson Lundgren holds an MFA in Fine Arts from Valand Academy in Gothenburg.
 During 2013 he participated in the IASPIS Studio Residency Program in Stockholm and 2014—2015 he was enrolled at the Van Eyck Post Academic Studio Research Program in Maastricht NL.
 In recent years his work has been exhibited in diverse contexts such as Moderna Museet Malmö, Extra City Kunsthal Antwerp, Gothenburg Art Museum, Kunsthall Nikolaj Copenhagen and TriBeCA Film Center NYC.
 He recently had solo exhibitions at Haninge Konsthall, Gallery Box Gothenburg and Kalmar Art Museum.